-It’s almost that time of year, the time when everyone starts googling news years resolution ideas, in preparation to make 2018 the best year ever.
+That time of year is upon us once again, the time when everyone starts googling news year’s resolution ideas, hoping to make this year the best year ever.

 I’ve divided these new years goal ideas into sections, including health, fitness, finances, learning new skills, travel, etc.

 There are no rules when it comes to choosing your new years goals!
 Pick one from each section, pick two from one section and none from another – whatever inspires you and makes you think “YES!”

 Losing weight is one of the most popular new year’s resolutions.
 In fact, polls have shown that over a third of people make losing weight their number one resolution every year.